zilijonas/react-scrollable-row/README.md

 const Example: React.FC = () => {
   return (
     <Slideable
-      looped={false} // Makes the list infinite by cloning the items of the list.
-Elements count must be bigger than the list is able to display with the given `itemsPerResolutionConfig`. placeholderElement={undefined} // JSX Element to display when `looped` is set to `false` and there are less items in the list than configuration lets list display. marginBetweenItems={8} // Margin between list items.
+      height={200} // Height of the list.
+Defaults to `auto`. width={500} // Width of the list.
+Defaults to `100%`. looped={false} // Makes the list infinite by cloning the items of the list.
+Elements count must be bigger than the list is able to display with the given `itemsPerResolutionConfig`.
+Defaults to `false`. placeholderElement={undefined} // JSX Element to display when `looped` is set to `false` and there are less items in the list than configuration lets list display. marginBetweenItems={8} // Margin between list items.
       buttonsStyle={{ background: '#777' }} // Style of the arrow buttons.